-Notation Description

-Structured natural This approach depends on defining standard forms or templates to express the

-language requirements specification.

-Design This approach uses a language like a programming language but with more description abstract features to specify the requirements by defining an operational model languages of thesystem.
+Notation Description Structured natural This approach depends on defining standard forms or templates to express the language requirements specification.
+Design This approach uses a language like a programming language but with description more abstract features to specify the requirements by defining an languages operational model of thesystem.
 This approach is not now widely used although it can be useful for interface specifications.
-Graphical A graphical language, supplemented by text annotations is used to define notations the functional requirements for the system.
+Graphical A graphical language, supplemented by text annotations is used to notations define the functional requirements for the system.
 An early example of such a graphical language was SADT.
 Now, use-case descriptions and sequence diagrams are commonly used.

-These are notations based on mathematical concepts such as finite-state Mathematical machines or sets.
-These unambiguous specifications reduce the arguments specifications between customer and contractor about system functionality.
-However, most customers don't understand formal specifications and are reluctant to accept it as a system contract.
+These are notations based on mathematical concepts such as finite- state machines or sets.
+These unambiguous specifications reduce the Mathematical arguments between customer and contractor about system specifications functionality.
+However, most customers don't understand formal specifications and are reluctant to - specifications and are reluctant to accept it as a system contract. your roots to success